j-a-c-k-goes/blackistech2023/README.md

 Also, I was motivated to measure what I know (and don't know) in relation to the subject.

-And contextualizing my knowledge for an audience of various skill levels?
-Feels like an engaging challenge.
+And contextualizing my knowledge for an audience of various skill levels felt like an engaging challenge.

 ## What is in this Repository?
 The content includes: